HOW TO TEACH SUSTAINABILITY TOGETHER

 Guidelines for group discussions: guidelines for guiding the class.

-When preparing a shared classroom you have to take into account several aspects, to ensure that it is implemented in a perfect way:
+When preparing a shared classroom you have to take into account several aspects, to ensure that it is implemented nicely:

 Platforms: